-– Make sure that the pressure foot high is tall enough for the project you are working on;
+– Make sure that the pressure foot is the right height for the project you are working on.

-– Make sure you can install a speed reducer for detailed stitching;
+– Be sure to install a speed reducer for detailed stitching.

 – Decide whether you want a flatbed table or a cylinder head on your machine.

-– Proper industrial machine needles for each kind of material.
+– You will need proper industrial machine needles for each kind of material you plan to work with.
 An easy way to see if you have the right one is to have a look at the top part of it.
 If it is completely round, you’re good to go.
 If you see a flat side, what you actually have in your hands is a leather needle specifically designed for home sewing machines.

 Best Household Hybrid.
 Juki 2010Q Heavy Duty Sewing Machine

 Although the Juki 2010Q is not an industrial model, I’ve decided to include it here because of its price and capability.

 The Juki 2010Q is an affordable straight stitch-only home machine that comes very close to most industrial models thanks to its power and size.
 It can sew with or without a foot pedal (it has a switch) and it doesn’t need to be mounted to sew with it so you can use this machine anywhere in your house without much hustle.
 It’s also super easy-to-use and it sews forward and reverse.